jim-schwoebel/allie/training/readme.md

 | '[safe](https://github.com/ModelOriented/SAFE)' | Apache 2.0 |  5/5 | 4/5 | 5/5 | ✅ | ✅  | Black box trainer / helps reduce opacity of ML models while increasing accuracy. |
 | '[scsr](https://github.com/jim-schwoebel/voicebook/blob/master/chapter_4_modeling/train_audioregression.py)' | Apache 2.0 |  5/5 | 4/5 | 3/5 | ✅ | ✅  | Simple classification / regression (built by Jim from NLX-model). |
 | '[tpot](https://github.com/EpistasisLab/tpot)' | LGPL-3.0 |  5/5 | 5/5 | 5/5 | ✅ | ✅  | TPOT classification / regression (autoML). |

+Note that you can customize the default_training_script in the settings.json.
+If you include multiple default training scripts in series e.g. ['keras','tpot'] it will go through and model each of these sessions serially.

 ## Actively working on (in future)